 - Gently grip the back of the shell.

-- Place your hand under the hermit crab, stretched tight so that there’s no loose skin to pinch.
+- Place your hand under the hermit crab, stretched tight so there’s no loose skin to pinch.

 - Keep the hermit crab in your palm the entire time.
 Never hold a hermit crab by the shell and leave its legs dangling midair.